 Because of how keyword matching has been designed to work, a lot of these actual searches that you’ve appeared for won’t be the same as the keywords you are bidding on.

 For example, you might be bidding on the keyword “football shoes” and be showing up when people search for “nike football shoes”, even though that’s not a relevant search term for you as they are not part of your stock.

 Whenever you spot that your ad has appeared for an irrelevant search, you should apply the appropriate negative keyword.
 This will prevent your advert from showing up for that kind of search again.

 The more frequently you review your Search Terms Report and add new negative keywords, the faster you’ll be blocking irrelevant searches and clicks, and the more money you will potentially save.

 The Search Terms Report used to be quite difficult to locate in your Google Ads account.
 Now Google has made it much easier.
-All you have to do now is go the Keywords tab section and click the Search Terms button:
+All you have to do now is go to the Keywords tab section and click the Search Terms button:

-4. Google Ads Mistakes: Not understanding Ad Rank
+4. Google Ads Mistakes: Not Understanding Ad Rank

-A lot of advertisers (including experienced people) think that the position of your ad on the search engine results page is determined purely by how much you bid, and that the more you bid the higher you rank.
+A lot of advertisers (including experienced people) think that the position of your ad on the search engine results page is determined purely by how much you bid and that the more you bid the higher you rank.

 Every keyword in your Google Ads account has an attributed Quality Score (from 1 to 10), with 10 being the best.
 Here is how to improve the score of a keyword: